kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->
-- Adopt PolicyReport as an official, in-tree Kubernetes API
+- Adopt PolicyReport as an official, in-tree Kubernetes API.
+This option was ruled out as reports are best managed as a Custom Resource, and not in-tree.

 ## Infrastructure Needed (Optional)
 * a new repository called `policy-report-api` under the `kubernetes-sigs` org